LukeVidalis/CS5012-Practical-1/README.md

 python hmm.py 2 20000 5000 4
 ```

-This command will run the Beam algorithm with a beam width of 4.
+This command will run the Beam Search algorithm with a beam width of 4.
 20000 sentances used for training and 5000 used for testing.

 ## References
 The [Natural Language toolkit 3.4](https://www.nltk.org/) was used for the creation of this algorithm.
 The brown corpus was used for training and testing purposes.